 Elite Specializations: Druid (unlocks Staff, requires Heart of Thorns expansion) | Soulbeast (unlocks Main-Hand Dagger, requires Path of Fire expansion)

 Rangers used to be cool until they took an arrow in the knee.
-Bad puns aside, rangers utilize bows to keep their distance and pets to tank and deal damage.
-One can say they look like the classic “Hunter” profession from other MMORPG classics like World of Warcraft
+Bad puns aside, rangers utilize pets along with their weapons for DPS.
+One can say they look like the classic “Hunter” profession from other MMORPG classics like World of Warcraft.

 Main Role: DPS